Stocks rally on EU stimulus plan, euro gains

 “You got a huge amount of liquidity with nowhere to go,” Kelly said.

-However, the market is assuming a bit more positive news than is actually going to come down the pike this year and well into 2021, he said.
+However, the market is assuming more positive economic news than is going to occur this year and well into next, he said.

-Tech heavyweights Amazon.com (AMZN.O), Microsoft Corp (MSFT.O) and Facebook Inc (FB.O) weighted on the Nasdaq, while healthcare .SPXHC and technology stocks .SPLRCT weighed on the S&P 500.
+Tech heavyweights Amazon.com (AMZN.O), Microsoft Corp (MSFT.O) and Facebook Inc (FB.O) weighed on the Nasdaq, while healthcare .SPXHC and technology stocks .SPLRCT weighed on the S&P 500.
 Technology and healthcare have outperformed during the coronavirus-led market slump.

 U.S. Secretary of State Mike Pompeo said he had certified Hong Kong no longer warrants special treatment under U.S. law as it did under British rule, the latest salvo at China’s plans to impose new security legislation on the territory.